All $2D$ generalised dilaton theories from $d\geq 4$ gravities: Introduction

 Horndeski theory~\cite{Horndeski:1974wa} is the most general theory for a metric and a scalar field whose field equations are of no more than second order in derivatives.
 In two dimensions one may view the Horndeski action expressed as a generalised Galileon~\cite{Kobayashi:2011nu,Kobayashi:2019hrl} as the most general extension of two-dimensional dilaton theory~\cite{Banks:1990mk}.
 See the related discussion in~\cite{Grumiller:2021cwg} and also~\cite{Grumiller:2002nm} for a review on generalisations of two-dimensional dilaton theory.

 Generalised two-dimensional dilaton models may be viewed as effective theories for the degrees of freedom of $d$-dimensional warped-product spacetimes composed out of a $d-2$ dimensional compact space of constant curvature and a two-dimensional orbit space.
 Onshell configurations for the two-dimensional metric and scalar field can then be interpreted as effective $d$-dimensional vacuum solutions.
+Our particular interest here lies in two-dimensional dilaton models as relevant to the discussion of $d$-dimensional black holes.
 Geometries in this effective solution space include for instance $d$-dimensional static regular black holes with spherical or more generally toroidal horizon topology~\cite{Kunstatter:2015vxa}.
-However, such spacetimes a priori represent only effective $d$-dimensional vacuum solutions in that their degrees of freedom solve a two-dimensional Horndeski theory rather than a $d$-dimensional generally covariant gravitational theory.~\footnote{ The variations of the two-dimensional Horndeski action can be used to construct a symmetric second-order and covariantly conserved rank-two tensor as a generalisation of the Einstein tensor~\cite{Lovelock:1971yv}, in terms of which the two-dimensional Horndeski equations of motion can be written as effective generalised Einstein equations on this class of $d$-dimensional warped-product backgrounds~\cite{Carballo-Rubio:2025ntd}.} \\
+However, such spacetimes a priori represent only effective $d$-dimensional vacuum solutions in that their degrees of freedom solve a two-dimensional Horndeski theory rather than a $d$-dimensional generally covariant gravitational theory.~\footnote{ The variations of the two-dimensional Horndeski action can be used to construct a symmetric second-order and covariantly conserved rank-two tensor as a generalisation of the Einstein tensor~\cite{Lovelock:1971yv}, in terms of which the two-dimensional Horndeski equations of motion can be written as effective generalised Einstein equations on this class of $2+(d-2)$ warped-product backgrounds~\cite{Carballo-Rubio:2025ntd}.
+Our discussion here shows that this tensor for any choice of two-dimensional metric and scalar field is equivalent to, and can be explicitly reconstructed as, the reduction of the equation of motion tensor of a $d$-dimensional gravitational theory with second-order equations on this class of $2+(d-2)$ warped-product backgrounds.} \\